snss231/ip/docs/README.md

 Just use the find command with a search phrase.

+### Maintain your list of tasks in storage between sessions.

+Save data will be saved at {duke_directory}/data/duke.txt

 ## Usage

 All commands are text-based and should be typed into the input field.
 Here are some example commands: